...

 Things To Consider While Choosing a Phone Storage Solution

 The final piece of the puzzle is physical storage, which can be the defining element for effective phone bans.
 Low-cost caddies work in trust-based classroom policies, but high-compliance schools should use sturdy wall-mounted or acrylic lock boxes.
 Portable units provide flexibility across different classrooms.
-Lock boxes that include charging capabilities maximize utility and future-proof an investment.
+Lock boxes that include charging capabilities maximize utility and future-proof an investment, particularly when evaluating large-capacity storage systems for broader school deployments.

 Looking for the right phone storage solution for your school?
 Our wall-mounted cell phone lock boxes, portable classroom phone lockers, and acrylic cell phone holders are used by schools across the U.S., built for compliance and designed for classrooms.
 Explore our full range of cell phone lock boxes for classroom options to find the best fit for your policy and student population.